-If you want our standard design then the ex-works price is £5,995 + VAT. including 4 x thermometers.
+If you want the standard design then the ex-works price is £5,000

 A 50% deposit secures your order.
 Construction will take approximately 4 weeks and then you pay the balance and collect your smoker.
 Prices quoted are ex-works however delivery can be arranged.

-In order to fully understand your needs we will arrange a series of telephone meetings to discuss your ideas and pull together a number of drawings that diagrammatically depict the final construction.
-Once agreed, we will calculate the price.
-You sign off on the price and the drawings, pay a 50% deposit and we move into construction phase.
+In order to fully understand your needs, it will be necessary to arrange a series of telephone meetings to discuss your ideas and pull together a number of drawings that diagrammatically depict the final construction.
+Once agreed, Michael will calculate the price.
+You sign off on the price and the drawings, pay a 50% deposit and the construction phase begins.
 Dependent on the size and complexity of the construction, this can take between 4 – 8 weeks.

 How does this look?

-Seated on a double axle trailer we'll weld a 1m cubed firebox and make the full conversion to build you the biggest commercial smoker in the UK...have you got the imagination to put it to use?
+Seated on a double axle trailer.
+Michael will weld a 1m cubed firebox and make the full conversion to build you the biggest commercial smoker in the UK...have you got the imagination to put it to use?

-Our user guide below will help you understand how to operate one of our American commercial smokers UK and determine whether it's the right piece of equipment for you to purchase.
+Our user guide below will help you understand how to operate these American commercial smokers UK and determine whether it's the right piece of equipment for you to purchase.

 It’s worth starting by saying that large offset reverse flow smokers like these need care and attention to get the best out of them and once set up, any change, no matter how small will change the oven temperature and therefore necessitate monitoring and adjustment.